 How We Set up the Blind Taste Test

 I purchased seven varieties of classic hummus, spooned it from the container into a clear, plastic cup and assigned each one a letter.
 I then lined the cups up on a table.
-And of course we needed pita chips to go along with the dip; I set those out in two bowls at each end of the table.
+Of course we needed pita chips to go along with the dip; I set those out in two bowls at each end of the table.

 As people dunked their pita chips into each and every hummus, I asked everyone in the office to give me their thoughts on all seven brands.

-The Taste Test Results
+The Hummus Taste Test Results

-At first it seemed like this would be the toughest taste test we've done.
+At first, it seemed like this would be the toughest taste test we've done.
 Unlike some of the other tests, where there were distinct visual differences that differentiated the lineup, all seven types of hummus looked nearly identical.
 There were some textural differences, but they were minor.
 Everyone was curious (and maybe a little nervous) about how much the tastes would actually vary from brand to brand.

 Here's the rundown of what our tasters had to say about each brand of hummus they tasted, in alphabetical order.